Discovery of sparrowhawk’s nest leads to suspension of licence for tree felling

 The plantation in question is over 40 years old.
 Locals say it was thinned several years ago and as a result light gets in allowing habitats to survive.

-Mr O’Hagan (46) said he had a number of concerns about the clear felling operatio, a forestry practice in which most or all trees in an area are uniformly cut down.
+Mr O’Hagan (46) said he had a number of concerns about the clear felling operation, a forestry practice in which most or all trees in an area are uniformly cut down.

 He said the forestry was on a steep slope and as someone involved in a local water schemes, he was worried about the residue accessing the Scardan river which flows into the river Bonet, a tributary of Lough Gill.